 Block Island is a beautiful place year round, but the population drastically decreases in winter months and very few businesses are open, so you’ll want to plan your trip between May and October when there are the most lodging options available, the weather is favorable and the shops, restaurants, and bars are all open for business.

-Once you step foot on the island, be prepared to slow down and enjoy life on “island time” for a bit.
-Here’s what I recommend you do and see while there.
+Once you step foot on Block Island, be prepared to slow down and enjoy life on “island time” for a bit.
+Here’s what I recommend you do and see during your Block Island getaway.

 Take in the scene at Ballard’s

-Just steps from the ferry landing in Old Harbor, this is many people’s first – and sometimes only – stop on a day trip to the island.
-It’s easy to stay put, as they have everything you need for a day of fun in the sun.
-There’s a private beach complete with lounge chair and umbrella rentals, tiki bars, beach volleyball, daily live music, and waitress service so you can dine and drink without ever leaving your spot in the sand.
+Just steps from the ferry landing in Old Harbor and one of the top bars in Block Island, Ballard’s is many people’s first – and sometimes only – stop on a day trip to the island.
+It’s easy to stay put at Ballard’s Block Island as they have everything you need for a day of fun in the sun.
+Ballard’s Beach is a private beach complete with lounge chair and umbrella rentals, tiki bars, beach volleyball, daily live music, and waitress service so you can dine and drink without ever leaving your spot in the sand.

 Order up one of their specialty drinks served inside a whole carved pineapple, and you’ll feel about as tropical as it gets here in the Northeast.
 If you decide to make a night of it, there’s also an onsite hotel, and private beach bonfires can be arranged.

 Check out the views at Mohegan Bluffs